getodk/docs/src/form-workflows.rst

 ODK is often described as a data collection tool but more broadly, ODK tools and forms help encode workflows or sequences of steps to achieve goals.
 One of the outputs of these workflows is generally data.
 Data collection can either be the primary action (for example in agricultural field mapping) or a way to confirm that the primary action was completed and to assess its quality (for example in vaccination campaigns).

 ODK provides rich functionality that can be mixed and matched without a prescribed structure.
 This approach allows for great flexibility but also places responsibility on the project designer to define a structure to support their work.
 The most important step of any project is to carefully consider its goals and the human workflows to achieve them.
-Then, the ODK features can be selected to support that workflow.
+Then, ODK features can be selected to support that workflow.

 This section presents common workflow patterns and the ODK functionality that can be used to support them.
 The techniques and ideas described can be mixed and matched to support your project's goals.